Reog: History

 Reog Ponorogo dancers traditionally performed in a trance state.
 Reog Ponorogo displays the traditional Kejawen Javanese spiritual teaching.
 Next to physical requirement, the dancers—especially the Warok—required to follow strict rules, rituals and exercises, both physical and spiritual.
 One of the requirement is abstinence, warok is prohibited to indulged and involved in sexual relationship with women, yet having sex with boy age eight to fifteen is allowed.
 The boy lover is called Gemblak and usually kept by Warok in their household under the agreement and compensation to the boy's family.
-Warok can be married with a woman as their wive, but they may kept a gemblak too.
+Warok can be married with a woman as their wife, but they may kept a gemblak too.
 This led to Warok-Gemblakan relationship that similar to pederastic tradition of ancient Greece.
 Anybody who is in touch with the traditional way of life in Ponorogo, knows that there are these older men called warok who, instead of having sex with their wives, have sex with younger boys.
 What Warok and Gemblak did is homosexual act, yet they never identify themself as homosexuals.

 Many Warok and Gemblak were massacred by Islamic groups during the anti-communist Indonesian killings of 1965-1966, their heads placed on pikes for public display.
 Today the Warok-Gemblakan practice is discouraged by local religious authorities and being shunned through public moral opposition.
 As the result today Reog Ponorogo performance rarely features Gemblak boys to perform as Jathil horsemen, their position were replaced by girls.
 Although today this practice might probably still survived and done in discreet manner.

 Today, Reog Ponorogo is often held on festive special occasions; such as the Islamic holiday of Eid al-Fitr, anniversary of Ponorogo Regency, Independence day carnival on 17 August, to opening ceremony of sporting events.
 Today, reog troupe performances can be seen in various countries brought by Indonesian workers.
 Such as in the United States (Singo Lodoyo Washington DC), South Korea (Singo Mudho Korea), Taiwan (Singo Barong Taiwan), Australia (Singo Sarjono), naval expedition Indonesia (Reog Dewaruci), Germany, Japan, Hong Kong, Malaysia (Sardulo Gugah Ponorogo, Sri Wahyuni, Gamalasari).